isomerpages/govtech-stp/_traveller-resources/frequently-asked-questions.md

 #### 1. I am travelling with my child.
 Is my child required to be tested for COVID-19 before entry into Singapore?
 Are infants exempted?

 Travellers arriving from countries requiring a COVID-19 test must do so if they are three years old and above this calendar year.
-Individuals below the age of three this calendar year are, by default, exempted from this testing requirement.
+Individuals aged two or below this calendar year (i.e. born in or after 2020) are, by default, exempted from this testing requirement.

 #### 2. My child is very sensitive/has frequent nosebleeds.
 Can he/she be excused from COVID-19 Polymerase Chain Reaction Tests (“PCR test”) ?